BNG applications ask for detail beyond earlier habitat classification systems

 If classifications are not fully accurate, then a developer’s BNG application has a high likelihood of being rejected by their local planning authority (LPA).

-The AiDash BNG Compliance Portal (BNGAI™) provides habitat mapping that sidesteps these issues, mapping directly to Defra BNG definitions, to meet LPA requirements.
-We can provide habitat mapping that can be customized to requirements of jurisdictions and map back to government requirements, answering all BNG classification requirements.
+BNGAI™ by AiDASH provides habitat mapping that sidesteps these issues, mapping directly to Defra BNG definitions, to meet LPA requirements.
+We can provide habitat mapping that can be customised to requirements of jurisdictions and map back to government requirements, answering all BNG classification requirements.
+Learn more about BNGAI™ here.